polkadot-developers/knowledgebase/current/getting-started/windows-users.md

        environment variable.
 Future applications will automatically have the correct environment, but you may need to restart your current shell.

-3. Run these commands in Command Prompt (`CMD`) to set up your Wasm Build Environment:
+3. Running commands in Command Prompt (`CMD`) to set up your Wasm Build Environment:

    ```bash
    rustup update nightly